slochower/synthetic-motor-literature/manuscript.md

 Instead of allowing the molecule to switch states based on how close it is to the CI, this reference uses semiclassical trajectory hopping simulations and on-the-fly QM calculations.
 Ah yes, I remember reading this paper before.
 It has the same first author (Kazaryan) and I find both of his papers difficult to follow.

+### Mechanism of isomerization
+These papers got me thinking about the exact mechanism underlying the cis/trans isomerization of the double bond.
+[@isrZfXcg]
+[@q3LAChQb]

+## "Ultrafast dynamics"

+## "Tuning the rotation rate"